kapvipoor/VFrame/README.md

 		2. Object picking is not correctly implemented in Differed Pass

 5. Skybox
-	- Challanges Faced:	-
+	- Challanges Faced:
-	- Algorithm Limitations: -
+	- Algorithm Limitations:
-	- Bugs: -
+	- Bugs:

 6. Normal Maps
 	- Challanges Faced:
 		1. Did not use the correct texture format to store Normals and so computed wrong TBN matrix (used UNORM duh!)
-	- Algorithm Limitations: -
+	- Algorithm Limitations:
-	- Bugs: -
+	- Bugs:
+		1. Forward pass is also computing lighting in View Space however inverse-transposing the light vector (after multiplying with view materix) is giving incorrect results

 7. SSAO
-	- Challanges Faced: -
+	- Challanges Faced:
+		1. Noise computation was bugy in my previous implementaiton.
+Now fixed
 	- Algorithm Limitations:
 		1. Quality of SSAO is not great.
 Migh want to implement AMD SSAO for comparision
-	- Bugs: -
+	- Bugs:

 8. Shadow Maps (Orthographc Projection and Directonal Light)
 	- Features:
 		1. Orthographic Shadow Maps implemented
-		2. Implemented PCF - but is expensive
+		2. Implemented PCF - Fixed buggy PCF in Forward
 	- Challanges Faced:
 		1. Wrong Orthgraphic Matrics were implemented.
 Ensure there is an implemtation for Right Hand, Zero to One Z value
 		2. Identifying Vulkan Vetex to Pixel pipeline - Z ranges [-1,1] and does not need to be normalised to [0,1]